Registered Participant Information

 Only Registered Guests allowed on campgrounds: Family and friends not registered for the NE WHC will not be allowed on the grounds.
 There will be a designated meeting place in the parking lot that is the Friends & Family Meeting Spot (look for sign).
 There are lovely campgrounds in the area (www.lakesregion.org & email@example.com) where friends and family can camp while you’re having fun & learning tons at the WHC.
 But please be clear with them that they will not be welcomed on the grounds.

 There is no car camping or RVs allowed unless you have pre-registered and paid for one of the few spaces.
+All of the spaces have been reserved at this time.
 Please contact firstname.lastname@example.org you are hoping to sleep in a vehicle.
 Thanks!

-No nudity at the camp.
+No nudity in public spaces at the camp.
 Also, No Camping or Car Camping in parking lot across the street from Camp Wicosuta.
 It is imperative that we honor these requests, as it is camp policy.

 Smoking is only allowed in designated areas.
 No open flames, candles or burning herbs in the buildings and no campstoves or fires.
 Campers please note; smoking is not allowed at the campsites.
 Please honor this.